marks530/ms3_project/README.md

 ## UX

 The design of the web application was to create repository of information on the operation of a service department in any company.
-The structure of the site is as follows

-The design of the web application was to create repository of information on the operation of a service department in any company.
 The challenge was to generate a stucture that embraced all of the important elements that needed to be recorded and would continue to provide assistance to users into the future.
 From my experience in the business I selected the following headers